Pointe Sables Environmental Protection Area

 Maria Islands tours are currently not available.
 Please keep checking for further updates.

 When the Islands are open for visitation, strict rules apply: Take nothing with you except what you came with, your photos, memories, and your purchased souvenirs.
 In the Maria Island Nature Reserve strict sanitary protocols apply – access forbidden except through Saint Lucia National Trust authorised tours.

 This 1038-hectare site was designated an environmental protection area in August 2007 under Saint Lucia’s Physical Planning and Development Act of 2001.
 The OECS Protected Areas and Associated Livelihoods Project (OPAAL) used the PSEPA as a demonstration site until 2011.

 The Maria Islands are a treasure trove of amazing flora and fauna, some of which are endemic not just to Saint Lucia, but to the tiny 12-hectare Maria Major and smaller Maria Minor islands themselves.
-There’s the Saint Lucia Racer snake, the world’s rarest snake!
-Kouwès in Kweyol, (Liophis ornatus) this tiny, harmless snake is believed to be a population of only around 20 snakes!
+There resides the Saint Lucia Racer snake – the world’s rarest snake!
+Kouwès in Kweyol (Liophis ornatus), this tiny, harmless snake is believed to be a population of only around 20 snakes!

-Then there’s the Saint Lucia Whiptail Lizard, Zando, endemic to the Maria Islands, the males of which are the same colours of the Saint Lucia national flag.
+Then there’s the Saint Lucia Whiptail Lizard, Zando, endemic to the Maria Islands.
+The males of the Whiptail are the same colours of the Saint Lucia national flag.